pratik2405/Feedback_Application/README.md

 The application provides an intuitive platform for employees to submit anonymous feedback, view their feedback history, and share feedback links with specific departments or colleagues.

-The application is fully responsive for enhanced user experience.
+The application is fully responsive for enhanced user experience and use **DI Pattern** for remove more dependency from classes .

 ## Features :-